tus/tus.io/_posts/2015-09-19-project-status.md

 ## Adoption

-Finally, we're talking to a few of the internet's largest companies that have taken an interest in tus and are looking to roll out support.
+Finally, a few of the biggest names in internet have taken an interest in tus. tus will always remain open source and community owned, but we're excited that we're on the path to realizing our mission.

 More announcements on this soon!

+If you will be using tus, and want the world to know, please add your to this issue: